treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 Functions like `any`, `all`, and `sum`, and classes like `Counter` and `chain` are iterable-accepting tools that **pair very nicely with comprehensions** and sometimes **replace the need for comprehensions entirely**.

 Remember that comprehensions are for a single purpose: **creating a new iterable from an old iterable**, while tweaking values slightly along the way and/or for filtering out values that don't match a certain condition.
-Comprehensions are a lovely tool, but **they're not you're only tool**.
+Comprehensions are a lovely tool, but **they're not you're the only tool**.
 Don't forget the `list` and `dict` constructors and always consider `for` loops when your comprehensions get out of hand.